franzbu/EnhancedSpaces.spoon/README.md

 ### Move Windows Directly to Any mSpace

-So far you have been shown how to move windows to the adjacent mSpace.
-In case you would like to have keyboard shortcuts for directly moving windows to any mSpace, add the following line to your 'init.lua' and make the appropriate changes for your desired modifier:
+So far we have discussed how to move windows to the adjacent mSpace.
+In case you would like to have a keyboard shortcut for moving windows to any mSpace directly, add the following line to your 'init.lua', making the appropriate changes for your desired modifier(s):

 ```lua
   ...